seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Alack, alack, what blood is this, which stains
 The stony entrance of this sepulchre?
 What mean these masterless and gory swords
-To lie discolour’d by this place of peace?
+To lie discolour'd by this place of peace?

 *Enters the tomb*

 Romeo!
 O, pale!
 Who else? what, Paris too?
-And steep’d in blood?
+And steep'd in blood?
 Ah, what an unkind hour
 Is guilty of this lamentable chance!
 The lady stirs.